Firstp1ck/archinstall-rs/README.md

 - No Custom Server/Repos yet
 - No Unified Kernel Images (no Secure Boot)

+> ⚠️ Logview Bug at the end of installation: Installation finishes successfully, Logview does not complete.
+Press Ctrl + C to exit and Reboot.

 ## 🚦 Roadmap

 - [x] **v0.1.0** - MVP Installer